romansorochak/Localizable/README.md

 ## License

 Reusable is released under the MIT license.
-See LICENSE for details.
+See [See LICENSE](https://github.com/romansorochak/Localizable/blob/master/LICENSE) for details.